-Unfortunately, sleeping between 12 and 20 hours a day to avoid eating, brings a plethora of health concerns both in the short- and long-term.
-With such excessive sleep, the body doesn’t get the calories (fuel) it needs to operate, and every organ will deteriorate from the lungs to the heart, bones to the muscles.
+Unfortunately sleeping between 12 and 20 hours a day to avoid eating brings a plethora of health concerns both in the short and long term.
+With such excessive sleep the body doesn’t get the calories (fuel) it needs to operate, and every organ from the lungs through the heart and bones to the muscles will deteriorate.

-What’s more, over-sleeping will affect the so-called biorhythms (bio clock).
-We’ve already seen how this biological clock controls cognitive function, immune systems, metabolism, and most other functions, so it’s important to keep this mechanism on track.
+Oversleeping will affect the biorhythms (bio clock).
+We’ve seen how this biological clock controls cognitive function, immune system, metabolism, and most other functions, so it’s important to keep this mechanism on track.

-By sleeping between 7 and 8 hours, these systems are regulated effectively, and you even keep control of your libido and appetite.
-With a healthy sleep pattern, one can enjoy a balanced lifestyle both now and long into the future.
+These systems are regulated effectively, and you even keep control of your libido and appetite when you sleep 7 - 8 hours.
+With a healthy sleep pattern one can enjoy a balanced lifestyle now and long into the future.

-As a sleep-related breathing disorder, sleep apnea affects an estimated 18 million Americans every single year.
-While lighter cases lead to some heavy snoring, more serious cases of obstructive sleep apnea cause the individual to gasp for breath in the middle of the night.
+As a breathing disorder sleep apnea affects an estimated 18 million Americans every single year.
+While lighter cases lead to heavy snoring, more serious cases of obstructive sleep apnea cause individuals to gasp for breath at night.
 Whether mild or serious, the issue is commonly connected to heart attacks, stroke, obesity, and daytime fatigue.

 Whenever we carry extra weight, we’re putting ourselves at risk of sleep apnea because of the added pressure on our airways.
-With so many overweight individuals affected, there tends to be less of an inclination to eat healthily and exercise regularly.
+With so many overweight individuals affected there tends to be less of an inclination to eat healthily and exercise regularly.
 Especially when the sleep apnea prevents quality sleep, it may lead to fatigue during the day and even less motivation to exercise or cook hearty meals.
-Instead, the sufferers are stuck in a negative spiral of poor sleep, low energy levels during the day, a lack of control, poor mood, and even frustrated partners.
+Instead the sufferers are stuck in a negative spiral of poor sleep, low energy during the day, lack of control, bad mood, and even frustrated partners.

-After visiting a doctor, they might receive a CPAP machine which can reduce the symptoms and lead to nights of peaceful sleep.
-When sleep improves, all the symptoms we previously mentioned are lifted and it becomes easier to adjust the diet and exercise regime.
+After visiting a doctor they might receive a CPAP machine which can reduce the symptoms and lead to nights of peaceful sleep.
+When sleep improves, all the symptoms we mentioned are lifted and it becomes easier to adjust the diet and exercise regime.

-As well as potential equipment to assist breathing while sleeping, doctors may also suggest lifestyle changes.
-Most importantly, they’ll offer advice for weight loss.
+As well as potential equipment to assist breathing while sleeping, doctors may suggest lifestyle changes.
+Most importantly, they’ll offer advise weight loss.
 There are many studies that show a reduction in obstructive sleep apnea symptoms after weight loss.

-Although you’re making an effort to become healthier, we should note that insomnia is possible when starting a low-carb or paleo diet.
-Don’t worry, your body will soon adjust to taking on fewer calories and the symptoms of insomnia should go away.
+Although you’re making an effort to become healthier, insomnia is possible when starting a low-carb or paleo diet.
+Don’t worry, your body will soon adjust to consuming fewer calories and the symptoms of insomnia should go away.

-However, if you’ve started a new diet and insomnia continues for a number of weeks, you may need more carbs in your diet to aid sleep.
-Since carb-rich foods actually help the production of serotonin and tryptophan, which induce sleep onset, they’re a necessity for the release of melatonin and to reduce anxiety.
+However, if you’ve started a new diet and insomnia continues for weeks, you may need more carbs in your diet to aid sleep.
+Since foods rich in carbs help production of serotonin and tryptophan which induce sleep, they’re a necessity for the release of melatonin and to reduce anxiety.

-Elsewhere, we also need insulin to convert tryptophan into serotonin; carbs will aid the production of insulin more than any other food group.
-Don’t get us wrong, low-carb diets will certainly help with blood sugar levels and weight loss in the long-term.
+Elsewhere we also need insulin to convert tryptophan into serotonin; carbs will aid the production of insulin more than any other food group.
+Low-carb diets will certainly help with blood sugar levels and weight loss in the long term.
 However, they can also shock our bodies in the early days.
-Suddenly, the body has to work hard to convert the tryptophan to serotonin disrupting our sleeping pattern in the process.
+The body will suddenly have to work hard to convert the tryptophan to serotonin disrupting our sleeping pattern in the process.

-For those accustomed to eating lots of carbs and sugary foods, the best thing you can do is ease into a low-carb diet.
-Gradually reduce them in your diet over a period of several weeks.
-Don’t just starve your body instantly, give it time to adjust and increase the chances of sticking with this healthy change.
+The best thing for people accustomed to eating lots of carbs and sugary foods is to ease into a low-carb diet.
+Gradually reduce them over several weeks.
+Don’t instantly starve your body, give it time to adjust and increase the chances of sticking with this healthy change.

-If your chosen diet still allows a certain amount of carbs, we recommend consuming them later in the day because this will help you get to sleep easier.
+If your chosen diet still allows a certain amount of carbs, we recommend consuming them later in the day because this will help you get to sleep more easily.

-Before we let you get on with your day, we also want to talk about late-night toilet trips.
+Before we let you get on with your day, we want to talk about late night toilet trips.
 Aren’t they frustrating while you’re trying to sleep?
-Well, they’re common with those who drink lots of water or move across to a liquid diet.
-Be careful with just how much water you drink throughout the day.
+Well, they’re common for people who drink lots of water or move across to a liquid diet.
+Be careful with how much water you drink throughout the day.

-However, if you tend to get hungry before bed, there’s nothing wrong with a small, healthy snack because being hungry will likely keep you awake.
+However, if you tend to get hungry before bedtime, there’s nothing wrong with a small healthy snack because being hungry will likely keep you awake.